Description, Types, Symptoms, & Treatments

 Conductive Hearing Loss

-The most common type of hearing loss in children is a conductive hearing loss associated with conditions in the external or middle ear that block the transmission of sound.
-In children these conditions are most typically otitis media, impacted cerumen, a perforated eardrum, or birth defects that alter the structure of the external auditory canal and/or middle-ear system.
-Most conductive hearing losses are medically treatable through antibiotics and/or surgery.
+The most common type of hearing loss in children is a conductive hearing loss associated with conditions in the external or middle ear that block sound.
+In children these conditions are most typically otitis media, impacted cerumen, a perforated eardrum, or birth defects that alter the structure of the ear.
+Hearing loss in children is more commonly conductive and is often medically treatable.

 Sensorineural Hearing Loss